rconjoe/blogdor/README.md

 once upon a time, I used [vimwiki](https://github.com/vimwiki/vimwiki) for my blog, and it was heaven. it doesn't work the same for me in neovim nowadays, after which i tried hexo, next.js, hugo, gatsby, and jekyll.

-this is basically a counter-reaction to every ssg in that list having too many features for my requirements. since everything i need to do throughout the process can fit in a single bash file, i made `blogdor`.
+this is basically a counter-reaction to everything that list having too many features for my requirements.

+since everything i need to do throughout the process can fit in a single bash file, i made `blogdor`.

 ## requirements